supriyanta/GBlog/README.md

 `sudo service mongod start`

-Open the terminal.

-start the npm server
+Open the terminal and start the server

 `npm start`

-And use [http://localhost:4000/graphql](http://localhost:4000/graphql) and the graphql playground will open up.
+And open [http://localhost:4000/graphql](http://localhost:4000/graphql) in a browser and the graphql playground will open up.

+***

 #### Mutation